cds-snc/gc_forms_load_testing/README.md

 `analysis.py`: Used as a post-processing script to verify if there was any data loss by analyzing failed form submissions and errors's returned vs silently dropped.

 - Run locust_swarm.py with a testfile that sends responses to the Vault.
-- Download the Vault Dynamodb contents (.sjon files) into a folder named 'dynamodb' at the root of the repo folder.
+- Download the Vault Dynamodb contents (.json files) into a folder named 'dynamodb' at the root of the repo folder.
 - Run 'analysis.py' and on completion the results will be printed in the terminal.

 ## Future Enhancements